fabiandev/typescript-playground/README.md

 See the playground in action: https://fabiandev.github.io/typescript-playground

-> The current URL can always be used to share your changes, including options.
+> A shareable URL can be obtained from the settings of the editor.

 ## Compiler Options